aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-20-creating-a-nuget-plugin-engine.html.md

 We're a bit early in the development cycle for Umbraco 5 to be diving into the packaging, but FunnelWeb is more at a point where we can dive into this.
 So it got me thinking about how we'd go about creating a simple way that developers can share plugins or themes they've created?

 Umbraco 4.x runs a decent package engine, but it's custom developed, running a custom server, and a bunch of other stuff.
-For an Open Source project this is a large investment, particularly for a smallish project like FunnelWeb.
+For a smallish Open Source project like FunnelWeb this is a large investment which we're rather avoid.
+Also with Umbraco 5 we're looking at whether the custom developed way is the best was to go or not, as again there is time and money that needs to be invested for it too.

 My next thought was [NuGet][3], it's all the rage at the moment (rightly so), so I was wondering if we can't just used it as our source?

 Unsurprisingly I'm not the first person to look at this, it's powering Orchard's gallery, but I couldn't find any decent documentation on how to use it.
 So after cracking open the Orchard source, doing some investigation it seems to be working.
-In the rest of this I'll cover a very basic way to do it.
+In the rest of this article I'll cover a very basic way to do it.

 # What you'll need